Most Secure File Sharing Options for Enterprise & Compliance

 What Are Different Types of File Sharing?

-While file transfer and storage have clear definitions, they also work through several methods that are more or less secure (which can impact how they affect compliance in enterprise organizations):
+While file sharing and storage have clear definitions, they also work through several methods that are more or less secure (which can impact how they affect compliance in enterprise organizations):

 • Email and USB sharing: It goes without saying, but many companies still rely on stone-age tools like email and removable media to share files.
 This works on a small scale but is definitely not a best practice for data-driven companies.
 This is especially true for businesses that deal with PII or PHI data that requires specific security controls.